l12f3r/postgresql-rds-dbeaver/README.md

 .DS_Store
 ```

 Outputs work similarly to return values - it returns information about the infrastructure on the standard output.
-An `outputs.tf` file must be created and, in our scenario, we need to have three outputs after running `terraform apply`: the hostname, port and username of the database instance.
+An `outputs.tf` file must be created and, in our scenario, we need to have three outputs available to construct the database connection string, later: the hostname, port and username of the database instance.

 ```terraform
 #outputs.tf